MouadBNL/laravel-judge0/docs/submission_config.md

 ## Using an instance of the configuration on a submission
-By default, any submission created will have a new instance of the submission config. if you want to change the instance, all you need to do is to affect the instance you created to the `config` attribute of the submission:
+By default, any submission created will have a new instance of the `SubmissionConfig`. if you want to change the instance, all you need to do is to affect the instance you created to the `config` attribute of the submission:
 ```php
 $submission->config = SubmissionConfig::init([